-If Gaudium et Spes is limited in scope to the problems of the modern world - and this does not seem to be a stretch given the content of the document - then when it condemns torture it is primarily condemning torture as experienced and understood in the 20th century, not all sorts of theoretical cases dating back to ancient times.
+If Gaudium et Spes is limited in scope to the problems of the modern world—and this does not seem to be a stretch given the document’s content—then when it condemns torture it is primarily condemning torture as experienced and understood in the 20th century, not all sorts of theoretical cases dating back to ancient times.

 But how does this help us?
 Is torture in the modern world significantly different than torture in the ancient, medieval or early modern periods to warrant introducing such a qualification?
 Again, quoting Harrison:

-All of the historical epochs we have examined have shared one thing in common: torture, whether extraction or punitive, was all a constitutive part of some legal code; it was out in the open, as it were - public.
-Innocent IV, Aquinas, Alphonsus and the others could not even reasonably speak about guidelines and regulations surrounding torture if it were not the subject of legislation.
+All of the historical epochs we have examined have shared one thing in common: torture, whether extraction or punitive, was all a constitutive part of some legal code; it was out in the open, as it were—public.
+Innocent IV, Aquinas, Alphonsus, and the others could not even reasonably speak about guidelines and regulations surrounding torture if it were not the subject of legislation.
 Torture was as much a part of these legal codes as speeding tickets and community service are in ours.
 This was true in the Christian epoch, but also in ancient Rome.
-Essentially, all torture even spoken about or legislated on by the Church was judicial torture - torture codified into law by some sort of legitimate governing authority - and the prescriptions of who could be tortured, how and under what conditions were well understood by the public.
+Essentially, all torture ever spoken about or legislated on by the Church was judicial torture—torture codified into law by some sort of legitimate governing authority—and the prescriptions of who could be tortured, how, and under what conditions were well understood by the public.

 This is in great contrast with torture as experienced in the modern period.
 In the 20th century and beyond we deal not with judicial torture but with extrajudicial torture.
 Extrajudicial torture is defined as torture inflicted by the state or some other official authority, but carried out without legal process or supervision from a court or tribunal through a legal proceeding, often in private or secretly.
 The Soviet Union and National Socialist regimes made free and frequent use of torture; and yet one will search in vain for any statute regarding torture in the penal codes of Nazi Germany or the U.S.S.R.
-Usually extrajudicial torture is implemented as a form of political repression but is kept off the official books in the attempt to maintain legitimacy.
-All modern communist or dictatorial regimes that have used torture have done so in an extrajudicial manner.
-Torture was never the "law" in Mubarak's Egypt, Saddam's Iraq, Mao's China, Pol Pot's Cambodia, or Chile under Pinochet.
+Usually extrajudicial torture is implemented as a form of political repression but is kept off the official books so as to not endanger the legitimacy of the government.
+All modern communist or dictatorial regimes that used torture have done so in an extrajudicial manner.
+Torture was never the “law” in Mubarak’s Egypt, Saddam’s Iraq, Mao’s China, Pol Pot’s Cambodia, or Chile under Pinochet.
 But in all these cases it was ubiquitous as an extrajudicial reality.
 Indeed, its extrajudiciality is what made it such an effective tool of repression; when something occurs outside of a publicly recognized legal framework, then there is no possibility of appeal or redress.
 Legally, it never happened.

-Of course, this is the current form of torture preferred by the United States via the practice of extraordinary rendition or the use of extraterritorial torture facilities.
+Of course, this is the current form of torture preferred by the United States via the practice of extraordinary rendition; i.e., the use of extraterritorial torture facilities.

-Recall the objections of Augustine and Nicholas I; their main concern was not the "dignity of the human person", but that the legal procedures of the Christian commonwealth were just.
+Recall the objections of Augustine and Nicholas I—their main concern was not the “dignity of the human person,” but that the legal procedures of the Christian commonwealth were just.
 They believed torture, as it existed in late Roman Empire, was unjust, but only per accidens.
-Aquinas, Innocent IV and the men of the 13th century believed it was possible to change those accidental qualities of the torture procedure to safeguard its justice.
-But neither Aquinas, nor Augustine nor any Catholic canonist, theologian, or saint would approve of torture occurring outside of any legal framework.
-The overriding concern of every Catholic who ever wrote on this before Vatican II was preserving justice; justice cannot be preserved in situation where torture is being carried out in the shadows with no public oversight and outside of legal procedure.
+Aquinas, Innocent IV and the men of the 13th century believed it was possible to change those accidental qualities of torture procedure to safeguard its justice.
+But neither Aquinas, Augustine, nor any Catholic canonist, theologian, or saint would approve of torture occurring outside of any legal framework.
+The overriding concern of every Catholic who ever wrote on this before Vatican II was preserving justice; justice cannot be preserved in situations where torture is carried out in the shadows, with no public oversight, and outside of legal procedure.

 Aquinas, who allowed the use of torture on heretics, envisioned something integrated as part of a legal process; those who cite Aquinas in support of modern extrajudicial torture should understand that Aquinas would be horrified at the idea of torture being inflicted outside of the confines of the law.

-Once we understand this important distinction of judicial versus extrajudicial torture, a remarkable consistency in the Church's teaching comes into focus, as this distinction is the golden key that unlocks the enigma presented by Gaudium et Spes and the modern pronouncements.
+Once we understand this important distinction of judicial versus extrajudicial torture, a remarkable consistency in the Church’s teaching comes into focus, a golden key that unlocks the enigma presented by Gaudium et Spes and the modern pronouncements.
 Torture as part of the legal codes of any Christian nation has vanished long ago; for the Fathers of Vatican II (most of whom had lived through the brutality of the Second World War and may have come from any number of dictatorships depending on their point of origin), extrajudicial torture was the only kind of torture they ever knew.
-It was the only sort of torture that was a problem of the "modern world", and hence the only sort of torture they had in mind.
+It was the only sort of torture that was a problem of the “modern world,” and hence the only sort of torture they had in mind.

-The 1992 Catechism, citing no prior authority, extrapolates this condemnation in a broad manner back on all prior epochs of Church history.
+The 1992 Catechism, citing no prior authority, extrapolates this condemnation in a broadly back into all prior epochs of Christianity.
 Unfortunately, it fails to make any of the distinctions we have seen on this topic throughout Church History.
-It mentions that the Pastors of the Church were often "silent" about the use of torture, or even had recourse to it themselves, but fails to mention the more important fact that popes, saints, theologians and even ecumenical councils actually sanctioned and called for the practice under certain circumstances.
-The Church was not simply "silent" on the problem of torture; it endorsed it in many circumstances.
+It mentions that the pastors of the Church were often “silent” about the use of torture, or even had recourse to it themselves, but fails to mention the more important fact that popes, saints, theologians, and even ecumenical councils actually sanctioned and called for the practice under certain circumstances.
+The Church was not simply “silent” on the problem of torture; it endorsed it repeatedly, at least in principle.